kwurst/CS-140/Syllabus.md

 >---New England Association of Schools and Colleges, Commission on Institutions of Higher Education, <a href="http://cihe.neasc.org/downloads/POLICIES/Pp111_PolicyOnCreditsAndDegrees.pdf" target="_blank">Policy on Credits and Degrees</a>

 ## Prerequisites
-Since this course has a prerequisite of Basics of Computer Science (CS-101), I assume that you have a basic understanding of:* how computers represent and manipulate data* binary numbers and their operations* boolean operations (AND, OR, NOT)* the concept of an algorithm* the pseudocode representation of an algorithm* the algorithmic principles of assignment, conditionals, and repetition***If you do not have this background, you should not take this course.***
+Since this course has a prerequisite of Basics of Computer Science (CS-101), I assume that you have a basic understanding of:

+* how computers represent and manipulate data
+* binary numbers and their operations
+* boolean operations (AND, OR, NOT)
+* the concept of an algorithm
+* the pseudocode representation of an algorithm
+* the algorithmic principles of assignment, conditionals, and repetition

+***If you do not have this background, you should not take this course.***

+## Attendance
-## AttendanceYou are expected to attend every class.
+You are expected to attend every class.
 Past experience has shown that students who do not attend class do not do as well on exams and projects.

-## Course-Level Student Learning OutcomesAfter successful completion of this course, students will be able to:
+## Course-Level Student Learning Outcomes
+After successful completion of this course, students will be able to:

 * Understand the basic syntax and semantics of the Java programming language.
-(Emphasis)* Model an abstraction as a Java class.
-(Emphasis)* Distinguish between the concepts of class and object.
-(Mastery)* Manipulate integer and floating point values.
-(Mastery)* Code, compile, test and debug simple object-oriented programs given a program design/specification.
-(Emphasis)* Write simple methods to access and manipulate data.
-(Emphasis)* Accept user input from the keyboard, as command-line arguments and read data from a text file.
-(Emphasis)* Generate output to the screen and to a text file.
-(Emphasis)* Trace, code, test, and debug simple recursive functions and procedures.
-(Introduction)* Manipulate and compare strings.
-(Emphasis)* Store and access data in an array.
-(Emphasis)* Perform simple exception handling.
-(Introduction)* Write code representing conditional and repetition control structures.
-(Mastery)* Understand the difference between inheritance and an interface.
-(Introduction)* Understand the concept of inheritance and write simple inheritance hierarchies.
-(Introduction)* Trace code to determine the behavior of the code (Emphasis)* Draw a diagram representing memory and the object/reference relationships (Emphasis)* Write simple JUnit tests (Introduction)* Use a version control system to commit and revert changes on a single-user repository (Introduction)* Document code for other programmers, users of classes (javadoc), users of programs (Emphasis)## LASC Student Learning OutcomesThis course does not fulfill any LASC Content Area requirements, but contributes to the following Overarching Outcomes of LASC:* Demonstrate effective oral and written communication.* Employ quantitative and qualitative reasoning.* Apply skills in critical thinking.* Apply skills in information literacy.* Understand the roles of science and technology in our modern world.* Understand how scholars in various disciplines approach problems and construct knowledge.## Program-Level Student Learning OutcomesThis course addresses the following outcomes of the Computer Science Major:
+(Emphasis)
+* Model an abstraction as a Java class.
+(Emphasis)
+* Distinguish between the concepts of class and object.
+(Mastery)
+* Manipulate integer and floating point values.
+(Mastery)
+* Code, compile, test and debug simple object-oriented programs given a program design/specification.
+(Emphasis)
+* Write simple methods to access and manipulate data.
+(Emphasis)
+* Accept user input from the keyboard, as command-line arguments and read data from a text file.
+(Emphasis)
+* Generate output to the screen and to a text file.
+(Emphasis)
+* Trace, code, test, and debug simple recursive functions and procedures.
+(Introduction)
+* Manipulate and compare strings.
+(Emphasis)
+* Store and access data in an array.
+(Emphasis)
+* Perform simple exception handling.
+(Introduction)
+* Write code representing conditional and repetition control structures.
+(Mastery)
+* Understand the difference between inheritance and an interface.
+(Introduction)
+* Understand the concept of inheritance and write simple inheritance hierarchies.
+(Introduction)
+* Trace code to determine the behavior of the code (Emphasis)
+* Draw a diagram representing memory and the object/reference relationships (Emphasis)
+* Write simple JUnit tests (Introduction)
+* Use a version control system to commit and revert changes on a single-user repository (Introduction)
+* Document code for other programmers, users of classes (javadoc), users of programs (Emphasis)

+## LASC Student Learning Outcomes
+This course does not fulfill any LASC Content Area requirements, but contributes to the following Overarching Outcomes of LASC:

+* Demonstrate effective oral and written communication.
+* Employ quantitative and qualitative reasoning.
+* Apply skills in critical thinking.
+* Apply skills in information literacy.
+* Understand the roles of science and technology in our modern world.
+* Understand how scholars in various disciplines approach problems and construct knowledge.

+## Program-Level Student Learning Outcomes
+This course addresses the following outcomes of the Computer Science Major:

 Students will be able to:

 1. Analyze a problem, develop/design multiple solutions and evaluate and document the solutions based on the requirements.
-(Introductory Level)2.
-Communicate effectively both in written and oral form.
-(Introductory Level)4.
-Demonstrate an understanding of and appreciation for the importance of negotiation, effective work habits, leadership, and good communication with teammates and stakeholders.
-(Introductory Level)5.
-Learn new models, techniques, and technologies as they emerge and appreciate the necessity of such continuing professional development.
-(Introductory Level)## Course TopicsThe course outline will be covered on a best-effort basis, subject as always to time limitations as the course progresses.  * Programming Languages vs. Natural Languages* Translation, Interpretation, Compilation* Syntax and Semantics* Algorithms* Testing and Debugging	* Junit* Variables, Assignment, Operators* Objects and Classes* Instance and Class Methods* Control Flow	* Repetition	* Selection	* Tracing code* String operations and comparisons* Input/Output* Command line arguments* Arrays and ArrayList* File I/O* Exceptions* Inheritance* Interfaces* Recursion* Simple version control	* Git* Documentation PAL 	* Javadoc
+(Introductory Level)
+2. Communicate effectively both in written and oral form.
+(Introductory Level)
+4. Demonstrate an understanding of and appreciation for the importance of negotiation, effective work habits, leadership, and good communication with teammates and stakeholders.
+(Introductory Level)
+5. Learn new models, techniques, and technologies as they emerge and appreciate the necessity of such continuing professional development.
+(Introductory Level)

+## Course Topics
+The course outline will be covered on a best-effort basis, subject as always to time limitations as the course progresses.

+* Programming Languages vs. Natural Languages
+* Translation, Interpretation, Compilation
+* Syntax and Semantics
+* Algorithms
+* Testing and Debugging
+	* Junit
+* Variables, Assignment, Operators
+* Objects and Classes
+* Instance and Class Methods
+* Control Flow
+	* Repetition
+	* Selection
+	* Tracing code
+* String operations and comparisons
+* Input/Output
+* Command line arguments
+* Arrays and ArrayList
+* File I/O
+* Exceptions
+* Inheritance
+* Interfaces
+* Recursion
+* Simple version control
+	* Git
+* Documentation
+	* Javadoc

-## Course PhilosophyEven though this course will be using the Java programming language and its associated libraries, much of what you will be learning is language independent.
+## Course Philosophy
+Even though this course will be using the Java programming language and its associated libraries, much of what you will be learning is language independent.
 Therefore, we will place an emphasis on concepts and techniques, in addition to the particulars of the Java programming language.

 You are encouraged to help each other out, in and out of the classroom, as long as you do your own work.
-(See Academic Conduct below.)<!--## Instructional MethodsThis class will not be a traditional “lecture” class, and will incorporate some teaching methods that may be unfamiliar to you.### Flipped ClassroomYou will be given reading assignments in the iJava textbook and from other sources, and you will be expected to complete a short quiz on the reading assignment(s) before the class meeting.
-Your answers from the quiz will be used to tailor what we do in the classroom.
-If everyone understands a topic or concept, we will not spend time on it in class.
-If a large portion of the class is having difficulties with a topic or concept, we will work on it in class to make sure everyone understands.
-Your quizzes will be graded on the effort you put into explaining your answer.
-If you do not complete the quiz by the specified time, you will not receive any points for that quiz.
-This flipped classroom technique means that I will spend much less time “telling” you things that you already understand from the reading, and more time on the concepts that you find difficult.### Peer InstructionIn the classroom, you will often be presented with a problem and a set of possible answers.
-You will “vote” for the correct answer using your browser.
-Then you will discuss your answer and your explanation with your classmates.
-Once you have completed your discussions, you will vote again.
-If the discussions have helped the class understand the material better, we will move on to other topics.
-If there is still difficulty with the material, we will spend more time with additional explanations and problems.
-This time spent actively discussing the material with your classmates will help you develop a deeper understanding of the concepts.### Pair ProgrammingDuring labs, you will work in a pair with one of your classmates.
+(See Academic Conduct below.)

+## Instructional Methods
+This class will not be a traditional “lecture” class, and will incorporate some teaching methods that may be unfamiliar to you.

+### POGIL
+Rather than lecturing about the course content, you and your classmates will "discover" the content for yourselves through small-group work.

+The group work will be a very structured style called Process Oriented Guided Inquiry Learning (POGIL).
+Through investigation of models of the concepts and answering questions that guide the team toward understanding of the models, your team will both learn the content and team process skills.
+In your POGIL groups each group member will have a specific role to play during the activity, and roles will be rotated so that everyone will get to experience a variety of process skills.

+For more information on POGIL, see [https://pogil.org/about-pogil/what-is-pogil](https://pogil.org/about-pogil/what-is-pogil).

+### Pair Programming
+During labs, you will work in a pair with one of your classmates.
 One of you will type while the other makes suggestions, watches for errors, reads the assignment, and thinks ahead.
 You will switch roles frequently during the lab session.

 You will be randomly assigned a new partner each lab.
-This will allow you to get to know the other members of the class, work with partners of different abilities and programming styles, and develop relationships that may extend beyond to classroom.-->
+This will allow you to get to know the other members of the class, work with partners of different abilities and programming styles, and develop relationships that may extend beyond to classroom.

 ## Peer-Assisted Learning (PAL) Sessions
 Your success in this course is important, and is being supported in the Spring 2017 semester by Peer-Assisted Learning (PAL) sessions run by the [Aisiku STEM Center](http://www.worcester.edu/Aisiku-STEM-Center/) at WSU.
 PAL is being provided in selected courses in Biology, Chemistry, Computer Science, Earth Science, and Mathematics.